ninjatill/DotStarSwarmLighting/DotStarBall/README.md

 # DotStar Ball (aka.
 DotStar Sphere)
 The first object designed for this swarm ecosystem is the DotStar Ball (DSB).
+See the [DotStar Swarm Lighting readme](/README.md) for a full overview of what this project is all about.

 //Add animated gif or video...